paul-hammant/tbd/content/monorepos/index.md

 ## In-house dependencies

 It could be that your application team depends on something that is made by colleagues from a different team.
 An example could be an Object Relational Mapping (ORM) library.
-For Monorepo teams there is a strong wish to depend on the source of that ORM technology and not a binary.
+For monorepo teams there is a strong wish to depend on the source of that ORM technology and not a binary.
 There are multiple reasons for that, but the principal one is that source control update/pull/sync is the most efficient way for you to keep up with the HEAD of a library on a minute by minute basis.
 Thus `MyTeamsApplication` and `TheORMweDepOn` should be in your source tree in your IDE at the same time.